Smoke rising from Fuego Volcano Guatemala, man jumping in front of erupting volcano, man in white shirt and brown pants

 Which tour company we chose for Acatenango Overnight Volcano Hike Guatemala

-We did our tour with Wicho & Charlie’s.
+We did our tour with Wicho and Charlie’s.
 We chose them because they have the best position on Acatenango Volcano, their guides are well trained and very experienced and they came highly rated on TripAdviser.
 For our tour in 2020 we paid 450 quetzales or $61 USD per person.
 The tour started from their office in Antigua at 7:30am and returned at around 11:30am the next day.
 Included in this price were, transport, guides, essential gear, food and accommodation.

 Our Experience with Wicho & Charlie’s Acatenango Hike